ecubeproject/GENAI_P8_TRANSLATE_TRANSCRIBE/README.md

 # GENAI_P8_TRANSLATE_TRANSCRIBE
-A simple app using whisper_AI and python to translate and transcribe small audio files
+A simple app (without user interface) using whisper_AI and python to translate and transcribe small audio files